metaplex-foundation/developer-hub/src/pages/core/plugins/immutableMetadata.md

 The immutableMetadata Plugin requires no arguments.

-## Adding the Immutability Plugin to an Asset code example
+## Adding the immutableMetadata Plugin to an Asset code example

 {% dialect-switcher title="Adding a Immutability Plugin to an MPL Core Asset" %}
 {% dialect title="JavaScript" id="js" %}